AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Option to Drop PIP Coverage

-Medicare Parts A and B recipients could drop PIP coverage, depending instead on their health insurance for the cost of injuries resulting from car accidents.
+Medicare Parts A and B recipients can drop PIP coverage, and instead depend on their health insurance to cover them for injuries caused by an accident.

 Higher Rates